brett-buskirk/guide-to-deployment/README.md

 ## Obtaining an SSL Certificate ##

-Once we have a domain secured, we'll want to attach an [SSL Certificate](https://www.namecheap.com/security/what-is-ssl-secure-socket-layer-definition/) to it.
+Once you have a domain secured, you'll want to attach an [SSL Certificate](https://www.namecheap.com/security/what-is-ssl-secure-socket-layer-definition/) to it.
 When you purchase the domain, you will also be given an option to add an SSL certificate to your cart.

 An SSL (Secure Sockets Layer) certificate is a digital certificate that authenticates a website's identity and enables an encrypted connection between a web server and a web browser.
 The certificate is a bit of code on a web server that provides security for online communications.
 When a web browser contacts a secured website, the SSL certificate enables an encrypted connection.
 This link ensures that all data passed between the web server and browser remains private.